 University of Oregon

 The University of Oregon features a unique individualized master’s degree program in psychology that leads to either a Master of Arts (MA) or a Master of Science (MS) in Psychology.
-The program allows students to create their own program of study, which is research based, around one of three research areas: developmental psychology, cognitive psychology and neuroscience, and social psychology and personality.
+The program allows students to create their own program of study, which is research-based, around one of three research areas: developmental psychology; cognitive psychology and neuroscience; or social psychology and personality.
 The program is designed for highly motivated students who plan to pursue a doctorate.
 Graduate students must complete 45 credits to fulfill degree requirements, including either a research project or a thesis.
-Students will confer with an advisory committee within the first weeks of the program to develop a degree plan, which includes what psychology courses will be taken.
+Students will confer with an advisory committee within the first weeks of the program to develop a degree plan, which outlines which psychology courses will be taken.
 The psychology program allows students up to two years to fulfill degree requirements.

 Portland State University